wp-plugins/calcfusion-for-wp/readme.txt

 CalcFusion brings flexibility by utilizing Excel computations and functions as a backend system to your existing WordPress site.

 == Description ==
-*What is CalcFusion?*
+= What is CalcFusion? =

 A Computation Engine that...
-ü lets users create business rules and formulas with Excel. ü mixes live data from your WordPress site with local data stored on Excel. ü receives data and sends computed results from/to your WordPress site via web services.
+* lets users create business rules and formulas with Excel.
+* mixes live data from your WordPress site with local data stored on Excel.
+* receives data and sends computed results from/to your WordPress site via web services.

 For more information, visit us at http://calcfusion.com/